What is Big Car Collaborative?

 Curious — encourage people to ask why and how things work and participate in joining others in finding answers

-Informed — support understanding the context and history of communities and cultures so we can better connected to each other
+Informed — support understanding the context and history of communities and cultures so we can better connect with each other

 Adventurous — offer opportunities to take chances and learn new things through experimentation (there’s no wrong answer)

-Tolerant — provide experiences where people of different backgrounds and cultures collaborate, socialize, and learn from each other
+Empathetic — provide experiences where people of different backgrounds and cultures understand differences; collaborate; socialize; and learn from, care about, and accept each other

 Connected — help people feel connected to their community and to others, as well as to art and cultural offerings in our city

-Healthy — support healthier by offering physical aspects of life like relaxing, playing, walking and cycling
+Healthy — offer support for improving physical aspects of life like relaxing, playing, walking and cycling

 Happy — provide comfortable, social, positive, playful, and fun activities, brightening the lives of people in big and small ways

-These things happen via our three main program areas:
+These things happen via our two main program areas:

 1. GARFIELD PARK CREATIVE COMMUNITY — long-term investment in our home neighborhood as co-leaders with an artist-run space and ongoing social practice and placemaking programming.
 Learn more here.

-2. CITYWIDE PLACEMAKING — citywide and regional placemaking work, often tactical urbanist in nature, in which we test and program approaches to improving public life through art and design when invited — using the Garfield Park area as our home base/workshop for all this.
+2. CITY & STATEWIDE PLACEMAKING — our placemaking work, often tactical urbanist in nature, in which we test and program approaches to improving public life through art and design when invited — using the Garfield Park area as our home base/workshop for all this.
 (Examples: Better Blocks, Service Center, Made for Each Other, Spark Monument Circle).

 Why is this work so important?